 - At all times when you are supporting at the AAT, you should keep the scheduled observers and AAT night assistant informed as to your whereabouts.
 If observers are happy for you to carry out your own work, or work elsewhere in the building, this is OK.
 Once again, however, this is the observer's call to make.
 You must ask them if working without you, or your working elsewhere, is acceptable.

-- Ensure the observers fill out an Observer's Report Form before they leave the mountain.
-If not present on their final night, it is advisable to call the AAT to check on progress, and remind them of how to backup their data and the need to fill in the Observer's Report Form.
+- Ensure the observers fill out an Observer's Report Form before they leave the mountain or leave North Ryde.
+If not present on their final night, it is advisable to call the AAT or the remote control room in North Ryde to check on progress, and remind them of the need to fill in the Observer's Report Form.

 - If observations were carried out as part of the AAT Service Program, the PIs should be informed about the amount and the quality of the data taken, via the Service Report Form (password-protected).
 If the data is of questionable quality, check whether the applicants will find it useful.
-As a service observer, it is also your responsibility to distribute data (raw, and pipeline-reduced where available) to the service applicants on their preferred media.
-For modest-sized datasets, anonymous ftp from Epping is quicker and more cost-effective than air-mail of CDs or DVDs.
+As a service observer, it is also your responsibility to distribute data (raw, and pipeline-reduced where available) to the service applicants.

-- Observers are responsible for making their own data copies, usually on CD or DVD using the dvdwrite utility on aatlxa.
+- Observers are responsible for making their own data copies.

 - If the night was a Director's night, you should email the Director with a summary of the night's use.